 Tate Britain represents over 500 years of art-making in this country, and this lineage is a precious one.
 We aim to show it as a living tradition, in which works from the past speak to works from the present, just as artists now are interested in artists then.
 The conversation between old and new, whether formal or informal, deliberate or accidental, is one of our most valuable commodities.

 Tate Britain needs to be a laboratory as well as a showcase, and to this end we have set aside galleries within the outer circuit to act as spaces where we can present new ways of thinking about British art, whether in terms of its origins, subjects or media.
 Here we want to respond to outside initiatives and to new research projects, as well as showing individual artists in greater depth.
 These changing displays will complement the new continuity of the chronological circuit.
-Their greater level of interpretative focus will be mirrored in the new archive space in the undercroft.
+Their greater level of interpretative focus will be mirrored in the new Archive Gallery in the undercroft.

 In between the chronological promenade and the more time-specific focus displays we aim to introduce a new kind of exhibition, in which we take a trans-historical perspective to the collection, looking across time at how artists from different periods respond to similar concerns.
 These new projects bring together the different period expertises of our curators, joining the dots across the years.